sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 * The OSD Heading or Course over Ground indicator displays a valid heading.
 * Or the OSD Home arrow appears, showing a valid home direction.

-Only then can the IMU heading data be trusted for slow speed or fixed position navigation.
+Only then can the IMU heading data be trusted for fixed position or slow speed navigation.
 Be certain this is the case before you depend on RTH or any navigation mode.
+Also conduct some tests to be sure everything is working correctly, when you first setup a multirotor without a compass, just as you would with a compass.

 INAV 7.1 and later will also benefit fixedwing models by the use of a compass, in providing better heading estimation..
 While in previous releases a compass provided no extra benefit.